Nazrul-Islam-Hasib/barclays-premier-league/README.md

 ### `Live site`

 You can click the link to see the live project.\
-Open [Barclays premier League](http://localhost:3000) to view it in the browser.
+Open [https://nifty-cori-eeb316.netlify.app/](https://nifty-cori-eeb316.netlify.app/) to view it in the browser.

 ### `npm start`